-Trying to build your own PC in 2022 can be a demoralizing task at times.
-Even so, if you’re bent on building your own rig, we’ve scoured the Internet to find parts that keep the budget within reason while meeting the desired performance threshold.
+Trying to build your own PC in 2023 can be a demoralizing task at times.
+Even though component prices have come down a lot from 2022 highs, it’s still far from cheap to build a high-end gaming rig.
+If you’re looking to build, though, we’ve scoured the Internet to find parts that keep the budget within reason while meeting the desired performance threshold.

 In this instance, we’re looking to build a PC that can handle most games in 1440p at 144FPS at high or ultra settings.
-This is no small task; running even 60FPS in 1440p requires a beefy GPU and we’re shooting for the full 144 frames.
+That’s no small task; running even 60FPS in 1440p requires a beefy GPU and we’re shooting for the full 144 frames.

 A computer with this kind of firepower won’t be cheap, especially considering the current state of the GPU market.
 If you’re looking for a true budget gaming rig, we recommend checking out our 144FPS 1080p gaming PC parts list or our budget 60FPS 1080p rig list for those with even shallower pockets.